IshaDhumal/Belgium-Soccer-Fans-Portal/README.md

 ## Contributing
 We welcome contributions to improve this project.
 If you have any suggestions or bug reports, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgements
 This project was developed as part of a group project at [Columbia University](https://www.columbia.edu/).
-Special thanks to our professor and team members for their contributions and guidance.
+Special thanks to our professor Day Yi and team members for their contributions and guidance.